SCI 3101 (LUOA), BIOL 101 (LUO): Principles of Biology

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

-In this course, the student will complete the Largest Bacterium on Earth Research Assignment.
-This assignment will use a popular online search engine to search for the phrase “the largest bacterium on earth.”
-The student will then respond to the instruction prompts.
+In this course, the student will complete The Largest Bacterium on Earth Search Assignment.
+This assignment will use a popular online search engine to search the phrase, “the largest bacterium on earth.”
+The student will then respond to the instruction prompts in bullet responses.

-The student will provide an AI-generated labeled diagram of mitosis and high-resolution images for each mitotic stage, with each stage labeled.
-Additionally, he or she will provide a description of each stage of mitosis by describing what is happening to the chromosomes in each stage.
+The student will provide an AI generated labeled diagram of mitosis and high-resolution images for each mitotic stage with each stage labeled.
+Additionally, they will provide a description of each stage of mitosis by describing what is happening to the chromosomes in each stage.
+The student should ensure their assignment follows correct sequence and key events and uses correct scientific terms.
 This assignment aligns with the following FSLO: Communication and Information Literacy 1 and 4.

 The student will develop a Punnett square to indicate the phenotype, genotype, and the percentage of each occurrence for a heterozygous pea plant.
 This assignment aligns with the following FSLO: Communication and Information Literacy 1 and 4.

-Eight weekly quizzes will contain 25 multiple-choice questions and will be open notes.
-The quizzes will have a 35-minute time limit.
-One quiz will contain one acknowledgment.
+Eight quizzes will contain 25 multiple-choice questions and will be open-notes.
+The quizzes will have a time limit of 35 minutes.
+One quiz will contain 1 acknowledgment.

 *Course specifics are tentative and subject to change each year.
 For the most current information, please refer to the Course Registration Tool.